AHFaria/minerva-suite-minnie-basic-v3-5/README.md

 # minerva-suite-minnie-basic-v3-5

-Lightweight prompt system for focus support, task initiation, and overwhelm relief — part of the Minerva Suite.
+Lightweight prompt system for focus support, task initiation, and overwhelm relief; part of the Minerva Suite.

 ## 📄 Documentation